vivo-us/request-handler/README.md

 - `cleanupTimeout` *(optional)*: The number of milliseconds to wait before counting a request as timed out and to clean up the request.
 - `metadata` *(optional)*: A general object that can be used to store any metadata you want to pass to the request.
-- `retryOptions` *(optional)*: An object that contains options for retrying requests.
-  - `maxRetries` *(optional)*: The maximum number of times to retry a request if it fails.
-Defaults to 3.
-  - `retryBackoffBaseTime` *(optional)*: The base time in milliseconds that the retry backoff will calculate from.
-Defaults to 1000.
-  - `retryBackoffMethod` *(optional)*: The method to use for calculating how much time to wait between retry attempts.
-Options are `exponential` and `linear`.
-Defaults to `exponential`.
-  - `retry429s` *(optional)*: Whether or not to retry 429 errors.
-Defaults to `true`.
-  - `retry5xxs` *(optional)*: Whether or not to retry 5xx errors.
-Defaults to `true`.
-  - `retryHandler` *(optional)*: A function that allows you to use custom logic to determine whether a request should be retried.
-  - `retryStatusCodes` *(optional)*: An explicit list of HTTP status codes to retry
-  - `thawRequestCount` *(optional)*: The number of requests in a row that must come back with a 2xx status to start sending requests at full speed again after a rate limit has been breached.
-Defaults to `3`.
 - `defaults` *(optional)*: A set of optional default values to pass to each request made by the client.
   - `headers` *(optional)*: A set of headers to pass to each request made by the client.
   - `baseURL` *(optional)*: The base URL to use for each request made by the client.
   - `params` *(optional)*: A set of query parameters to pass to each request made by the client.
-- `httpStatusCodesToMute` *(optional)*: A list of HTTP status codes to not log as errors.
-By default, all 4xx and 5xx status codes are logged as errors.
 - `requestInterceptor` *(optional)*: A function that allows requests to be manipulated before they are sent.
 This is useful for authentcating, adding headers or other information to requests.
 - `responseInterceptor` *(optional)*: A function that allows responses to be read in a consistent way.
 This is useful for reading data from the response, such as rate limit information, or for logging the responses.